Your performance evaluation

 1) Schedule a pre-evaluation/review of the Student Performance Evaluation and define expectations

-At the start of your work term, it is recommended that you meet with your employer to ensure you have a clear understanding of what is expected of you.
-During this meeting, you and your employer are encouraged to take the time to review the Student Performance Evaluation.
+At the start of your work term, we recommend that you meet with your supervisor to ensure you have a clear understanding of their expectations.
+During this meeting, you and your supervisor take the time to review the Student Performance Evaluation.
 You can explore each of the 12 competencies and set goals for skill development based on the expectations of your role.

 2) Arrange an informal mid-term evaluation/check-in to help you with your competency development

 To receive co-op credit, you must receive an evaluation of marginal or better on each of your individual work terms.
-Ideally, this should be submitted by your employer by the end of the work term.
-To learn more about the Student Performance Evaluation requirements, please visit the co-op roles and responsibilities webpage.
+Ideally, your supervisor should submit the evaluation by the end of the work term.
+Learn more about the Student Performance Evaluation requirements.

 Why is the Student Performance Evaluation important to you?